 Thanks to the multicultural and multi-religious diversity, Sri Lanka is a nation that enjoys festivities almost all throughout the year.
 This time period includes major festivities, such as the Sinhala and Tamil New year and Ramadan festivals.
 As the celebrations kick in almost every part of the land becomes extremely busy.
 This is also a great time to look out for seasonal sales where you can find things for the entire family at attractive discounted prices.
 As the temperatures rise in the coastal regions, April is a good month to head off to the lush green surroundings of Nuwara Eliya and enjoy the beauty of lush green tea plantations and backdrops of mighty waterfalls pouring down from majestic mountain ranges.
 This dry season is a good time to go on a thrilling safari in wildlife sanctuaries like Yala National Park where there is a higher chance to spot animal species like water buffaloes, Asian elephants, and Sri Lankan leopards.

 Picture Credit - srilankanexpeditions.lk

 Towards the latter part of the year, the country gets ready to enjoy the Christmas season.
-This too once again causes many shopping centres around the island to hold seasonal sales and there are also quite a number of trade fairs that take place.
-Since hill country and west and south coast are the most visited during this time, prices in these parts of the land might increase slightly.
-Alternatively, you could consider travelling to the north and east coast that are less crowded and have many attractions to explore.
-Sri Lanka weather in December attracts many rare bird species so is a great time to visit bird parks like Kumana and Bundala for bird watching activities.
+This too once again causes many shopping centers around the island to hold seasonal sales and there are also quite a number of trade fairs that take place.
+Since hill country and the west and south coast are the most visited during this time, prices in these parts of the land might increase slightly.
+Alternatively, you could consider traveling to the north and east coast which are less crowded and have many attractions to explore.
+Sri Lanka's weather in December attracts many rare bird species so is a great time to visit bird parks like Kumana and Bundala for bird-watching activities.